 “We’ve had such a great life together as a married couple, and we also see wonderful futures ahead, as parents, friends, partners in ventures and projects and as individuals pursuing ventures and adventures.
 Although the labels might be different, we remain a family, and we remain cherished friends,” said a statement signed by both Jeff and Mackenzie Bezos.

-Left unanswered in their announcement, however, was how the assets amassed during their marriage will be divided among the duo, or whether they had any prenuptial agreement or any other contract affecting the financial terms of their divorce (without an agreement, MacKenzie Bezos would likely be entitled to an equal share of her husband’s personal fortune, according to Bloomberg).
+At the time, the couple did not address their massive assets or whether they had any prenuptial agreement or any other contract affecting the financial terms of their divorce (without an agreement, MacKenzie Bezos would likely be entitled to an equal share of her husband’s personal fortune, according to Bloomberg).

 Amazon: Jeff Bezos, who founded the e-commerce behemoth with the support of his wife MacKenzie, owns a 16 percent stake in Amazon, or about 79 million shares of American stock.
 That accounts for about $130 billion of his personal fortune.